|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/14|

 Theoretical module: 1st semester: october 2023 (see Aulaweb)

 Applied modules: 1st semester: october 2023 (see Aulaweb)

 The theory lessons will be concluded by a written exam in which the arguments treated during the class will be asked about.
 The languages classes will be completed by written exams and an oral exam.
 During the written exam at the end of the theory class the students have to provide evidence of their profound knowledge of the arguments dealt with during the lessons, the designed texts and the materials published in Aulaweb.

 Inscription for the exam of the theory class on the homepage of the University of Genoa (www.unige.it) at the link „servizi online per gli studenti“.

 Theory class: written exam (40% of the final mark)

 written exam (essay writing) +

-The exam is obligatory for students in the first and in the second year of the master course in "Modern Languages and Literatures for cultural Services" LM 37/38
+The exam is obligatory for students in the first year of the course of studies in Theories and techniques of language mediation.

-The total exam consisting in theory class and language exercises is equivalent to 9 credit points.
+The total exam consisting in theory class and language exercises is equivalent to 12 credit points (CFU).

 Lessons will be held in Italian and (according to the language level of the participants) in German language.